MettleUp/mettleup.com-blog/content/post/why-we-love-laravel.md

 });
 ```

-This is really just scratching the surface on Laravel's routing capabilities; There is so much more, including built-in CSRF protection, subdomain routing, and [custom middleware](https://laravel.com/docs/5.2/middleware).
+This is really just the beginning of what Laravel’s routing system can do for us; There is so much more, including built-in CSRF protection, subdomain routing, and [custom middleware](https://laravel.com/docs/5.2/middleware).

 ## Scratching the surface

 Really, I could go on and on ([Authentication](https://laravel.com/docs/5.2/authentication)!
 [Stripe integration](https://laravel.com/docs/5.2/billing)!
-[Blade templating](https://laravel.com/docs/5.2/blade)!) but I'll cut it short here.
+[Blade templating](https://laravel.com/docs/5.2/blade)!) but I'll stop here for now.
 Needless to say, Laravel has made writing robust web applications fun again.
-If you've found writing PHP applications tedious and repetitive, give Laravel a chance on your next application
+If you've found writing PHP applications tedious and repetitive, give Laravel a chance on your next application.